jundalisay/superb/content/en/research/indian/gita/chapter-15.md

 Yea, and a sentient mind;--linking itself
 To sense-things so.

-The unenlightened ones
-Mark not that Spirit when he goes or comes,
-Nor when he takes his pleasure in the form,
+The unenlightened ones mark not that Spirit when he goes or comes, Nor when he takes his pleasure in the form,
 Conjoined with qualities; but those see plain
 Who have the eyes to see.
 Holy souls see